Education: Leadership and Management

 You will need to have a bachelor’s degree from a recognised higher education institution.
 The content and subject matter of your degree is open.
 For overseas, non-native speakers of English, a minimum language level of IELTS 6.5, or equivalent, is required.

-A qualification that combines practical and theoretical knowledge provides a good basis for applying for middle, senior or leadership roles in schools or other educational institutions.
+You’ll graduate with practical and theoretical knowledge, well placed to apply for middle, senior or leadership roles in schools or other educational institutions.
 Many students on our educational leadership awards gain promotion within 12 months of completing the course.
-A good grounding in academic work that supports further research at PhD level and eventual employment in an academic institution.

 What students say...